ELEVATED, Book Chapter 3: “Cannabis, Creativity, and Cognitive Liberty”, Part II

 “Can a cannabis high temporarily enhance a creative activity in a certain phase?”

 Look at an artist during the process of painting, for instance.
 A cannabis high may help her to enhance her imagination and, thus, may lead to an unusual, novel mental image.
-Maybe the high helps her to make wider associations and to lead to an unusual idea for painting a portrait with unrealistic colors expressing the emotions of the portrayed rather than the perceived colors of the skin.
+Maybe the high helps her to make wider associations and leads to an unusual idea for painting a portrait with unrealistic colors expressing the emotions of the portrayed rather than the perceived colors of the skin.
 In a different phase of painting, however, the high may have a negative impact.
 A painter may for instance feel that if she wants to execute her idea and paint, a high may not be helpful for her hand-eye coordination while drawing, or she feels too distracted to get into details because of her racing mind.

 Simultaneous and Consecutive Cancellation Effects

 We can now also see that there could be different types of cancellation effects when it comes to cannabis and creativity: simultaneous cancellation effects, and consecutive cancellation effects.
 In the example of the basketball player, I have described a simultaneous cancellation effect: while he generates a great “highdea” for a fake, his motor skills, attention, and sense of time may get disturbed by other effects of the high.
-The total effect of the cannabis high, then, could be detrimental to his creative activity.36
+The total effect of the cannabis high, then, could be detrimental to his creative activity.

 Here is an example of a consecutive cancellation effect: assume a painter has an innovative idea during a strong high because of an enhanced ability to imagine novel sceneries.
 He feels too “stoned” to paint, so he rides off his high, and his jumpy and quick associative stream of thoughts during the high takes him to all kinds of places.
 One hour later, though, when he sits down to paint, the idea he had before could be long forgotten.
 Again, some of the effects of the cannabis high cancel the positive influence and could lead to a detrimental overall outcome of the high on the creative process as a whole.